-Within four weeks of the Peer Review visit, the Peer Review Group will submit their final draft report to the Director of Quality Promotion and Institutional Research.
-The structure of the Peer Review Group Report is provided in Appendix 2.
-The Director will then send a copy to the Head of the Area, who is responsible for circulating a copy to all members of the Area Co-ordinating Committee.
+Peer Review Group Report will be submitted to the Director of Quality Promotion and Institutional Research within 4 weeks of the Review visit.
+The Director will then send a copy to the Head of the Area, who is responsible for circulating a copy to the Area under review.